-In another Cochrane review by Wang et al. published in 2012, oseltamivir reduced duration of illness in laboratory confirmed influenza in children by a median of 36 hours (26%, p<0.001) [28].
-Oseltamivir significantly reduced acute otitis media in children 1-5 years of age with laboratory-confirmed influenza (risk difference -0.14; 95% CI -0.24 to -0.04).
-In children with oseltamivir-resistant influenza, Laninamivir octanoate 20 mg reduced symptoms by 2.8 days (60%, p<0.001).
-Further, zanamivir reduced median duration of illness by 1.3 days
+In another Cochrane review by Wang et al. published in 2012, oseltamivir reduced duration of illness in laboratoryconfirmed influenza in children by a median of 36 hours (26%, p<0.001) [29].
+Oseltamivir significantly reduced acute otitis media in children 1-5 years of age with laboratory-confirmed influenza (risk difference -0.14; 95CI - 0.24 to -0.04).
+In children with oseltamivir-resistant influenza, laninamivir octanoate 20 mg reduced symptoms by 2.8 days (60%, p<0.001).
+Further, zanamivir reduced median duration of illness by 1.3 days (24%, p<0.001).

-409 (24%, p<0.001).

-410 Risk groups
+Risk groups

-- Burch et al. reviewed the evidence of efficacy of oseltamivir (six trials) and zanamivir (nine trials) in reducing - symptom duration, time to returning to normal activity and adverse events among risk groups (children with co- - morbid conditions, the elderly, or a population specifically described as at risk in separate trial or as part of a - 414 mixed-population trial (see Table 5) [29].
-The authors observed an overall reduction in the median time to - symptom alleviation in healthy adults by 0.57 days (95% CI -1.07 to -0.08; p=0.02; 2 701 individuals) with zanamivir, and 0.55 days (95% CI -0.96 to -0.14; p=0.008; 1 410 individuals) with oseltamivir.
-In those at risk, the - median time to symptom alleviation was reduced by 0.98 days (95% CI -1.84 to -0.11; p=0.03; 1 252 individuals) - with zanamivir, and 0.74 days (95% CI -1.51 to 0.02; p=0.06; 1 472 individuals) with oseltamivir.
-Oseltamivir use - 419 was not consistently associated with decrease in time to return to normal activity in the ITT or ITT-I populations. - 420 However, these results were sensitive to exclusion of one trial from the pooled analysis. - Zanamivir use was associated with a decrease in symptom duration but not with time to return to normal activity in both ITT and ITT-I populations. - 423 Among the elderly (65 years or older), there was no evidence of efficacy of oseltamivir (three studies) and - zanamivir (five studies) in reducing symptoms duration, time to return to normal activity and adverse events in the - 425 ITT or ITT-I populations except for time to return to normal activity in the oseltamivir trials (ITT): -98.07 hours 426 (95% CI -170 98 to -25 16) [29] - 426 (95% CI -170.98 to -25.16) [29]. - The number of study subjects and events were small in these trials and sub-analyses of larger trials.
+Burch et al. reviewed the evidence of efficacy of oseltamivir (six trials) and zanamivir (nine trials) in reducing symptom duration, time to returning to normal activity and adverse events among risk groups (children with comorbid conditions, the elderly, or a population specifically described as at risk in separate trial or as part of a mixed-population trial (see Table 5) [30].
+The authors observed an overall reduction in the median time to symptom alleviation in healthy adults by 0.57 days (95% CI -1.07 to -0.08; p=0.02; 2701 individuals) with zanamivir, and 0.55 days (95% CI -0.96 to -0.14; p=0.008; 1410 individuals) with oseltamivir.
+In those at risk, the median time to symptom alleviation was reduced by 0.98 days (95% CI -1.84 to -0.11; p=0.03; 1 252 individuals) with zanamivir, and 0.74 days (95% CI -1.51 to 0.02; p=0.06; 1472 individuals) with oseltamivir.
+Oseltamivir use was not consistently associated with decrease in time to return to normal activity in the ITT or ITT-I populations.
+However, these results were sensitive to exclusion of one trial from the pooled analysis.

+Zanamivir use was associated with a decrease in symptom duration but not with time to return to normal activity in both ITT and ITT-I populations.

+Among the elderly (65 years or older), there was no evidence of efficacy of oseltamivir (three studies) and zanamivir (five studies) in reducing symptoms duration, time to return to normal activity and adverse events in the ITT or ITT-I populations except for time to return to normal activity in the oseltamivir trials (ITT): -98.07 hours (95% CI -170.98 to -25.16) [30].

+The number of study subjects and events were small in these trials and sub-analyses of larger trials.

-428 Lower respiratory tract disease or pneumonia
+Lower respiratory tract disease or pneumonia

-- 429 Although influenza, due to the large numbers affected each year, causes large numbers of pneumonia cases, - pneumonia is still a relatively infrequent outcome of seasonal influenza infection among the general population. - The study population sizes in the RCTs reviewed by Jefferson et al. and Dobson et al. were based on study designs - not primarily aiming to assess the impact of treatment on the risk of pneumonia as an outcome in primary - healthcare.
+Although influenza, due to the large numbers affected each year, causes large numbers of pneumonia cases, pneumonia is still a relatively infrequent outcome of seasonal influenza infection among the general population.
+The study population sizes in the RCTs reviewed by Jefferson et al. and Dobson et al. were based on study designs not primarily aiming to assess the impact of treatment on the risk of pneumonia as an outcome in primary healthcare.
 Therefore the power to detect such associations in these trials is generally low.
-However, some of the - RCTs were designed to prospectively collect data under blinded conditions on antibiotic use for clinically diagnosed - lower and upper respiratory tract complications as a secondary outcome.
+However, some of the RCTs were designed to prospectively collect data under blinded conditions on antibiotic use for clinically diagnosed lower and upper respiratory tract complications as a secondary outcome.